-Other income is derived from the third-party use of our hydrology wells and the sale of scrap and other materials.
-For the three months ended September 30, 2024, other income decreased \$2 thousand, or 67%, versus the comparable period in the prior fiscal year.
-The decrease primarily relates to reduced third-party use of our hydrology wells compared to the prior year.
+Other income is derived from the third-party use of our hydrology wells, the sale of scrap and other materials, and other non-operating income.
+For the three months ended December 31, 2024, other income increased \$4 thousand versus the comparable period in the prior fiscal year.
+For the six months ended December 31, 2024, other income increased \$1 thousand, or 33%, versus the comparable period in the prior fiscal year.
+The increases primarily relate to other non-operating income compared to the same periods in the prior year.